School Counselor Response to Indicators of Mental Illness and Behavioral Distress

 Step 2: Registration and Pay

-The registration directions link will be sent to your emailed directly to you after completing the online application.
+The registration directions link will be emailed directly to you after completing the online application.
 Please note, we must have a copy of your MSDE Educator Credentials to process your registration.

 For more information, please contact email@example.com